todd-herbert/heltec-eink-modules/docs/API.md

 ___
 ### `clear()`

 Clear the display, along with its internal memory.
 This is a standalone method, called outside of the `DRAW` loop.
-The display will be cleared to solid white, unless changed using `setDefaultColor()`.
+The display will be cleared to solid white, unless changed using `setBackgroundColor()`.

 #### Syntax